 For further information visit the Library or call the adult circulation desk at 457-2295.

 Please note that passes cannot be reserved more than 24 hours in advance.
-If a pass is not picked up within 24 hours; the hold should be cancelled to make the pass available.
+If a pass is not picked up within 24 hours; the hold will be cancelled to make the pass available to others.

 American Precision Museum

 Located in Windsor, the American Precision Museum holds the largest collection of historically significant machine tools in the nation.
 Children and adults will be equally fascinated by the craftsmanship and miniature machines.
 There will be an antique car rally on June 23, and other special events throughout the summer.
 This museum is a rare and marvelous place.

 Open Memorial Day through October, 10-5.
 Gift shop items discounted 10%.
 For 2012 their special exhibits are “Full Duty” and “Arming the Union.”
 Full Duty is a collection of artifacts demonstrating the contributions of Vermonters to the Civil War effort; Arming the Union is about the munitions manufacturer Robbins and Lawrence, whose factory building for muskets for the Civil War currently houses the American Precision Museum.